Mr7F/sublime-odoo/readme.md

 ## TODO
 - find a way to automatically change `__manifest__.py` without reformatting
 - automatically insert the python import at the right place
-- command to overwrite a view (search for a module / model / type)